Maps and Guides

 The Arboretum is much more than a park or recreation area.
 It is a living museum of trees and a scientific institution.
 Its tree-filled landscapes, with carefully selected collections of tree species from around the world, is used for research by a global network of scientists.
 The vision of The Morton Arboretum is a greener, healthier, more beautiful world where people and trees thrive together.

 What you will see will be different every time you visit, since the living trees and plants change throughout the year.
 There is variety in the Arboretum, as different parts of the grounds are used for different purposes.
-Near the Visitor Center you will find more formal, carefully tended gardens and other areas for visitor enjoyment.
+Near the Visitor Center you will find more formal, carefully tended gardens and other areas for guest enjoyment.
 The tree collection areas are arranged to showcase special groupings of trees.
 The natural areas, such as the woodlands and prairies, are deliberately less tended, with fallen leaves carpeting the ground and dead trees left where they fall to provide wildlife habitat.

 For answers to many questions about visiting the Arboretum, see the FAQ.